steffenyount/super-scorpio/README.md

 abstraction.
 I'd like to support mixing both GRB and RGB 3-byte pixel segments on a shared channel.
 With this change the tx_pixels[][] buffer semantics will change to contain either a 3-byte (or 4-byte) array of presorted GRB or RGB pixel bytes, ready for DMA to push out to the PIO in the target pixel segment's expected byte order.
-* Explore a compound/blending pixel_feed type using the RP2040's interpolator hardware.
+* Explore a compound source/blending pixel_feed type using the RP2040's interpolator hardware.
 * Would be nice to be able to specify pixel segment layouts in a 2D canvas, and then use the canvas's coordinates to inform pixel data selection for a segment's pixel feed.
 A bonus feature could lean on the interpolator hardware to rescale/map canvas pixels from a 2D input frame's pixel coordinates.
-* Investigate building a web based control interface over the USB connection.
+* Investigate building a web based control interface that's accessible over the USB connection.
 * Implement runtime persistence in flash for channel configs and palette based pixel feeds (should survive software updates)
 * Possibly explore a new hardware/software implementation based on RP2350B for other use cases?
 With 3 PIO blocks